 In a world with so many other insurmountable challenges, I wish this weren’t true.
 There are many who argue that it isn’t.
 For me, this truth, that mold toxicity is a big part of what is making many people sick, is reinforced every day in what I do.

 This type of information won’t disseminate like mold spores.
 Few people will ever identify mold toxicity as the source of their health problems.
 Fewer will be able to do what is required to heal.
-I remain hopeful someone out there will benefit from happening upon this information.
+I'm hopeful someone out there will benefit from happening upon this information.

 For the 25% of people who don’t mount a typical immune response to mold toxins, antioxidants and strategies to enhance detoxification don’t necessarily remove these toxins.
+It is arguable, however, that even those who don't genetic vulnerability if exposure is enough could become toxic.
 Mold toxins basically go from the body, to the liver and gallbladder where they are bound to bile and sent out into the gastrointestinal tract.
 The bile, however, is recycled (as a means of conservation), and thus take toxins back into the body.

 My own foray into this topic, came in 2016 when I started to hear about mold toxicity from some of my functional medicine colleagues.
 While looking for resources, I took the VCS/Visual Contrast Sensitivity APTitude Screening Test at Dr. Ritchie Shoemaker’s website, Surviving Mold.
 Dr. Shoemaker is the pioneer who has brought this important problem to the world’s attention, starting with his book, “Mold Warriors.”
 The VCS test is a screener for biotoxicity.
 Other biotoxins (such as from Lyme), metal toxicity or even a gluten sensitivity can impact this test.
 Passing it doesn’t mean you don’t have mold toxicity, but failing would raise suspicion.